Democrats wrestle with alleged misconduct in their own house

 Republicans, of course, have their own divide on this issue.

-Voters elected Trump after numerous women accused him of sexual harassment or assault, and they may now put Moore in the Senate despite the nine women making accusations that he behaved improperly with them when they were teenagers and he was in his 30s.
+Voters elected Trump after numerous women accused him of sexual harassment or assault, and they may now put Moore in the Senate despite the nine women accusing him of behaving improperly when they were teenagers and he was in his 30s.

-Almost every Republican in the Senate, including Majority Leader Mitch McConnell, R-Ky., said they believe Moore's accusers and have called him unfit for office.
+Almost every Republican in the Senate, including Majority Leader Mitch McConnell of Kentucky, said they believe Moore's accusers and have called him unfit for office.
 They said he should step aside and have threatened to expel him if he does not and wins.

-But Trump, Alabama Republicans, many in the party's conservative grassroots have stuck with Moore.
+But Trump, most Alabama Republicans and many in the party's conservative grass roots have stuck with Moore.

 Today's Democratic base seems unlikely to make a similar calculation, since it views upholding the principle of believing accusers and punishing bad men a paramount goal in and of itself.
 Of course, it's also easier to stand on principle when out of power.